Caesar II FAQ

 Comment by Richard H — April 6, 2018 @ 3:57 pm

 2. When you right-click on any map tile and click on the question-mark you will see what the current entertainment level is for that area.
 Overlapping coverage of different entertainment sources – Odeums, Theaters, etc add to the Entertainment level for each map tile covered.
-This screen-shot shows the an ideal level:
+This screen-shot shows the ideal level:

 Entertainment Level 9